avihai789/Pinata/README.md

 - Developed using Unity to leverage powerful 2D game mechanics.
 - Focused on intuitive controls and vibrant animations.

+## 🎮 How to Play
+### From Unity:
+1. Open the **Main Menu** scene in Unity.
+2. Select **1080x1920 resolution** for the best experience.
+3. Run the game.
+4. Use **left-click** to make the stick interact with the pinata.
+5. Reach **10 hits** to break the pinata and enjoy the rewards!

+### From Phone:
+1. Launch the game on your mobile device.
+2. Tap anywhere on the screen to make the stick interact with the pinata.
+3. Reach **10 hits** to break the pinata and unlock the fun!

 ## 📱 Best Experience
 This game is optimized for **1080x1920 resolution**, making it ideal for mobile and portrait-oriented displays.